smsaboor/method_channels/README.md

 # method_channels

-A new Flutter project.

-## Getting Started
+Flutter project to run Native code using platform channel.

-Flutter Platform Channel
+##Flutter Platform Channel:

 This application is an example which will showcase the MethodChannel which is used to communicate your Dart code with the platform-specific code/api (native side like android/iOS/windows/linux) in bidirectional way.
 Here we take example of display battery level of native device and device information.